Ivo-Balbaert/vscode-vale/README.md

 ## Instructions
 Download and unzip.
 Copy the entire folder into .vscode/extensions within your user folder (/home/username or c:\users\username, not your workspace folder).
 This will enable syntax highlighting next time VSCode is run.

+Use this plugin to explore the [Vale examples](https://github.com/Ivo-Balbaert/Vale_Examples)!

 ## Features

 Syntax Highlighting for `.vale` files